Tutorial: Setting Up a Host-Checker Query File on Access Server

 Overview

-OpenVPN Connect for Windows and macOS supports checking the presence of specific applications on a user's device and reporting their version numbers to the Access Server.
+OpenVPN Connect for Windows and macOS supports checking the presence of specific applications on a user's device and reporting their version numbers to Access Server.
 This host-checking feature allows administrators to enforce compliance checks based on specific software being present or updated on client devices.
 This tutorial will guide you through setting up a host-checker query file, loading it into your Access Server, and utilizing it in connection profiles to enhance security and compliance.

 An installed Access Server.